-World Trade Board Initiative: to increase the level of digitisation of trade; the potential of Blockchain
+World Trade Board Initiative: to increase the level of digitisation of trade

 and join the conversation

-Following the first World Trade Symposium, the World Trade Board concluded that there is significant opportunity to educate, inform and document the potential of blockchain technology to enable wider connectivity across all stakeholder groups.
+Following the first World Trade Symposium, the World Trade Board concluded that there is significant opportunity to educate, inform and document financial institutions and corporations on how to overcome obstacles for full deployment of electronic and Internet-based trade finance, as well about the potential of innovative technologies to enable wider connectivity across all stakeholder groups.

 Working Group Chair and Board members: